daiolupo/project-journal/journal.md

 - What's working well is everyone in the team has a task to work on.
 - What hasn't been working well is some decisions need to be confirmed.
 - What we can do better is keep communicating and often.

+## 09 Daily Status report 28/10/2022

+### Date

+28 October 2022

+### What I completed today

+- I completed the mobile wireframes for the Ruarch & Elohim Foundation software project in Figma.

+### Any issues preventing you from progressing

+- There were still some undecided parts of the wireframes that needed changes but I wasn't sure what they were.
+- I will probably need to address the footer navigation
+- Need to address the donation info as well
+- Wasn't sure if we needed to do some tablet wireframes.

+### Actions taken

+- Sort out the issues with the wireframes

+### Smart goal for the next day

+- Confirm if we need to do some tablet wireframes

+### Personal reflection

+- What went well today was working together with Brayden on the wireframes.
+- What issues were met were the comments addressed by Brayden about the designs in the mockups and how they were resolved through replying back to his comments about the mockups.
+Like the amount of gradients, the quotes in the testimonies design section and which picture to select for the hero section of the home page.
+- What could be improved next time is to may be record go through the wireframes together and get feedback.

+## <mark>06 Team Meeting 28/10/2022</mark>

+### Date

+28 October 2022

+### Start time

+2.00 pm

+### Attendance

+- Leone Krauze
+- Brayden Dawson
+- Dwain Aiolupotea
+- John Wright

+### Absent

+0

+### Agenda

+Stand up meeting:

+- Design document

+### Notes from the Meeting

+-

+### Meeting ended

+00:00 pm